 The Texas Education Consortium for Male Students of Color (Consortium) officially launched in 2013, supported by grant awards from the Greater Texas Foundation (GTF), the Trellis Foundation (formerly TG), the Kresge Foundation, and the Texas Higher Education Coordinating Board.
 The Consortium focuses on improving educational outcomes for Latino and African American male students by connecting partners across educational sectors (i.e. independent school districts, 2-year colleges, and 4-year institutions).
 Our Consortium member institutions are part of a statewide learning community that is committed to implementing and sustaining effective research-based policies, programs, and practices focused on increasing individual success and post-secondary completion for male students of color.

 The University of Texas at Austin and Texas A&M University

-The Consortium is headquartered at the University of Texas at Austin (in the Division of Diversity and Community Engagement), and it is led by Dr. Victor B. Sáenz (Professor & Executive Director) and Dr. Emmet Campos (Director).
+The Consortium is headquartered at The University of Texas at Austin (under the Division of Diversity and Community Engagement), and is led by Dr. Victor B. Sáenz, Professor & Executive Director, and Dr. Emmet Campos, Director.
 Our Consortium work is managed jointly through a collaboration with researchers at Texas A&M University, led by Consortium co-founder, Dr. Luis Ponjuán, Associate Professor.

-Contact Jorge Rodriguez or Dr. Emmet Campos for more information regarding the Texas Education Consortium for Male Students of Color at your institution at email@example.com or firstname.lastname@example.org
+Contact Rico Gonzalez, email@example.com, or Dr. Emmet Campos, firstname.lastname@example.org, for more information regarding the Texas Education Consortium for Male Students of Color.